 However, you may not make such an election if you have already done so in the preceding 12 months.
 You also may not make more than 5 such elections during your lifetime.

-If you exercise the option of receiving a withheld adjudication pursuant to section 318.14(9) & 6.360 of the Florida Rules of Traffic Court, you will have 60 days from the date you sign the affidavit, to fulfill the statutory requirement of providing proof of compliance (driver improvement course completion certificate) to the Clerk of the Court.
+If you exercise the option of receiving a withheld adjudication pursuant to section 318.14(9) & 6.360 of the Florida Rules of Traffic Court, you will have 60 days from the date you sign the affidavit, to fulfill the statutory requirement of providing proof of compliance (driver improvement course completion certificate) to the Clerk of Court and Comptroller.

 Proof of compliance/completion certificate must be filed with our office by one of the following: